nataraj2/MultiphaseSolverAMReX/README.md

 # Visualization
 VisIt 2.13 is the minimum version needed for visualization.
-The earlier versions of VisIt cannot read the AMReX output.
+The earlier versions of VisIt cannot read the AMReX output files.
 In the running directory, do
 ```
 sh run_output.sh
 ```